Tornc/mc-vehicles/Attack_Helicopter_01/README.md

 1. **Back.
 Up.
 Your.
 Stuff.** Consider everything that's assembled as 'already lost'.
 I am begging you, make copies of your world every so often.
 My helicopter randomly vanished after I already had spent several days on it.
 Thank the heavens there was a backup; I would've given up otherwise.

-2. Assuming that the Sable behaves similarly to Valkyrien Skies will shoot you in the foot.
+2. Assuming that Sable behaves similarly to Valkyrien Skies will shoot you in the foot.
 I assumed that CBC cannons had no collision, but they actually do!
 This required relocating the cannon mount and resorting to spamming energy transmitters, sorry!
 Call it a skill issue on my part.
 Another thing is that contraptions on mechanical bearings contribute to weight, so you can't 'cheat'.
 This resulted in a painful process of rebalancing the centre of mass.

 3. Excessive use of copycats unfortunately results in severely degraded flight performance.
 They are really heavy!
 A corner slice/board/layer weighing 1kpg is rough.
 If you decide to use them in your own builds, consider using a datapack/mod to reduce the weight of copycats.